oconpa/facial_rekog_tute/README.md

 #### Challenge 3 listgallery

-Rinse and repeat the previous step except this time with a delete method and /delete resource.

-1. In your upload-API in API Gateway open Resources on the left vertical menu.

-2. Click on the /, then select Actions and select Create Resources.

-3. On the New Child Resource window:
-- Set **Resource Name** to listgallery
-- And Tick **Enable API Gateway CORS**

-4. Click **Create Resource**

-5. Select the newly created /listgallery Resource, Click **Actions** and select **Create Method**

-6. From dropdown select **GET** and confirm.

-7. On the **/listgallery - GET - Setup** leave everything as default changing only:
-- Tick **Use Lambda Proxy integration**
-- Put **upload** in lambda function

-8. Click **Save**

 #### Connect /listgallery to React Frontend

 1. In your API gateway under Resources, click **Actions** and select **Deploy API**.
 Select **default** for Deployment Stage and Click **Deploy**.